isaksamsten/sia.nvim/README.md

 - `SiaStart`: query has been submitted
 - `SiaProgress`: a response has been received
 - `SiaComplete`: the query is completed
-- `SiaEditPost`: after a buffer has been edited by Sia
+- `SiaEditPost`: after a buffer has been edited

 ## 🚀 Usage

 **Normal Mode**

-- `:Sia [query]` send query and open a split view with the response.
+- `:Sia [query]` sends the query and opens a split view with the response.
-- `:Sia [query]` if executed from a conversation, continue the conversation with the new query.
+- `:Sia [query]` if run from a conversation, continues the conversation with the new query.
-- `:Sia /prompt [query]` execute the prompt with the optional extra query.
+- `:Sia /prompt [query]` executes the prompt with the optional additional query.
-- `:Sia! [query]` send the query and insert the response.
+- `:Sia! [query]` sends the query and inserts the response.

-- `:SiaAdd` show the files in the global file list; or if executed from a split the files associated with the current conversation.
+- `:SiaFile` displays the files in the global file list; or if run from a split, shows the files associated with the current conversation.
-- `:SiaAdd patterns` add files matching patterns to the global file list; or if executed from a split to the current conversation.
+- `:SiaFile patterns` adds files matching the patterns to the global file list; or if run from a split, adds them to the current conversation.
-- `:SiaDelete patterns` remove files matching pattern from the global file list; or if executed from a split from the current conversation.
+- `:SiaFileDelete patterns` removes files matching the patterns from the global file list; or if run from a split, removes them from the current conversation.

+- `:SiaAccept` accepts a suggested edit.
+For example, `:cdo SiaAccept` accepts all suggested changes.
+- `:SiaReject` rejects a suggested edit.

 **Ranges**